-Sneak Peek: Black Friday and Write Practice Wednesday Gifts for Writers
+Black Friday and Write Practice Wednesday Gifts for Writers

 Black Friday Gifts for Writers

-If you have a writer in your life and you’re wondering what to give them this holiday season, or if you are a writer and you’re ready to make 2019 an amazing year for your writing career, consider one of the packages above.
+If you have a writer in your life and you’re wondering what to give them this holiday season, or if you are a writer and you’re ready to make 2019 an amazing year for your writing career, consider one of these exciting packages.

 These sales begin on Write Practice Wednesday, November 21.
 They’ll continue all week until Cyber Monday ends, at midnight on November 26.

-Note: UPDATE: Below, we’ve compiled a list of some of the best Black Friday deals for writers we’ve seen.
-Check them out and take note of our special gift we’re offering!